Parameters#

 app = Litestar(route_handlers=[get_user])

-1. The path parameter is defined in the @get() decorator, which declares both the parameter’s name (user_id) and type (int).
+1. In the @get() decorator, the path component declares both the parameter’s name (user_id) and type (int)

 • date: Accepts date strings and time stamps.